What to do after a hit-and-run in Delaware

 A hit-and-run in Delaware is defined as an accident between two or more vehicles where the responsible driver does not stop to exchange information with the other drivers.
 Nationwide, the rate of hit-and-run accidents is increasing.
-According to the AAA Foundation, there were 737,100 hit-and-run crashes in 2015, resulting in 2,049 fatalities.
+According to the National Highway Traffic Safety Administration, fatalities in hit-and-run crashes increased 26 percent from 2019 to 2020.

 Delaware hit-and-run laws

 In Delaware, drivers are legally required to pull over immediately after an accident.
 If anyone is injured, the at-fault driver is also required to call emergency services and render aid if possible.
-Additionally, the at-fault driver is required to provide their name, address and their vehicle’s registration number, and show their driver’s license to the other drivers involved.
+Additionally, the at-fault driver is required to provide their name, address, vehicle registration number, and driver’s license details to the other parties involved.

 The at-fault driver in a hit-and-run is fully liable for the other driver’s losses.
-If a driver hits another vehicle and flees the scene, they could receive a fine between $230 and $1,150, or they might receive jail time between 60 days and six months.
-In addition, their license may be automatically suspended for six months.
+If a driver hits another vehicle and flees the scene, they could receive a fine between $230 and $1,150 or jail time between 60 days and six months.
+In addition, their license may be suspended for six months.

-How hit-and-runs impact car insurance rates in Delaware
+How do hit-and-runs impact car insurance rates in Delaware?

-If you get into a hit-and-run accident in Delaware, the first thing you should do is assess the situation and make sure everyone, including yourself, is okay.
-If anyone needs medical attention, call 911.
-Then, you might want to follow these steps:
+If you get into a hit-and-run accident in Delaware, the first thing you should do is assess the situation and make sure everyone, including yourself, is safe.
+Here are some steps to follow:

-- Call the police: Calling the police as soon as possible ensures that you have a record of the accident, especially any details that you remember about the other driver’s vehicle.
+- Call the police.
+Calling the police as soon as possible ensures that you have a record of the accident.
+The police will file an official report and record any details you can remember about the other vehicle to help locate the driver.

-- Take photos of the damage: If your vehicle sustained damage, take photos at the scene.
+- Take photos of the damage.
+If your vehicle sustained damage, take photos at the scene.
 Photo evidence might help your insurance company determine the severity of the claim and what type of repairs will need to happen.
-If you were injured and had medical attention, keep a record of the expenses.
+If you were injured and received medical attention, keep a record of your treatments and expenses.

 Will insurance cover a hit-and-run?

-Certain types of car insurance coverage may help to cover hit-and-run accidents.
+Certain types of car insurance coverage may help cover damages following a hit-and-run accident.
 If you have a full coverage insurance policy, your collision insurance could pay for your vehicle’s repairs, and personal injury protection (PIP) — which is required in Delaware — may reimburse you for any medical treatment you received, plus lost wages if injuries prevent you from working.